-- Allow a court to enter an order to intercept state or federal tax refunds of a juvenile or the juvenile's parent, guardian, or legal custodian to pay the costs of the care or service described above. - Require a court to send notice of the above order to the Department of Treasury. - Require an order of disposition placing a juvenile in the juvenile's own home (on probation or under supervision) to contain a provision for reimbursement by the juvenile or the juvenile's parent, guardian, or legal custodian for the cost of service. - Require the State Court Administrative Office to create guidelines for determining the ability of a juvenile or the juvenile's parent, guardian, or legal custodian to pay for care and cost of services ordered under the above three bulleted provisions. - Allow a court to require a juvenile or the juvenile's parent, guardian, or legal custodian to pay reimbursement of attorney fees for a court-appointed attorney. - Allow the superintendent of the institution where a juvenile is committed to be named as a special guardian to receive benefits due to the juvenile from the United States government and to use those benefits to pay for portions of the cost of care in the institution that the juvenile's parents are found unable to pay. - Require a court to order a juvenile to pay the applicable assessment under 1989 PA 196 upon conviction for an offense that is a misdemeanor, felony, or ordinance violation or disposition based on an act that if committed by an adult would be a felony, misdemeanor, or ordinance violation.1
+- agency, or the court to contain a provision for reimbursement by the juvenile or the juvenile's parent, guardian, or legal custodian for the cost of care or service. - Allow a court to enter an order to intercept state or federal tax refunds of a juvenile or the juvenile's parent, guardian, or legal custodian to pay the costs of the above care or service and require the court to send notice of the order to the Department of Treasury. - Require an order of disposition placing a juvenile in the juvenile's own home (on probation or under supervision) to contain a provision for reimbursement by the juvenile or the juvenile's parent, guardian, or legal custodian for the cost of service. - Require the State Court Administrative Office (SCAO) to create guidelines for determining the ability of a juvenile or the juvenile's parent, guardian, or legal custodian to pay for care and cost of services ordered under the above provisions. - Allow a court to require a juvenile or the juvenile's parent, guardian, or legal custodian to pay reimbursement of attorney fees for a court-appointed attorney. - Allow the superintendent of the institution where a juvenile is committed to be named as a special guardian to receive benefits due to the juvenile from the United States government and to use those benefits to pay for portions of the cost of care in the institution that the juvenile's parents are found unable to pay. - Require a court to order a juvenile to pay the applicable assessment under 1989 PA 196 upon conviction for an offense that is a misdemeanor, felony, or ordinance violation or disposition based on an act that if committed by an adult would be a felony, misdemeanor, or ordinance violation.1

-The bill would repeal section 18m of Chapter XIIA, which prescribes a minimum payment (the "minimum state cost") for a juvenile ordered to pay any combination of fines, costs, restitution, assessments of payments arising out of the same juvenile proceeding and provides related procedures.
-The bill would eliminate related provisions that currently do the following:
+The bill repeals section 18m of the juvenile code, which prescribes a minimum payment (the "minimum state cost") for a juvenile ordered to pay any combination of fines, costs, restitution, assessments of payments arising out of the same juvenile proceeding and provides related procedures.
+The bill also eliminates related provisions that do the following:

-- Require a court to order a juvenile under the court's jurisdiction under section 2(a)(1) of Chapter XIIA to pay costs as provided under section 18m. - Allow a court to order a juvenile to pay the minimum state cost as a condition of probation or supervision. - Allow a juvenile who was order to pay the minimum state cost and is not in willful default to petition for remission of an unpaid portion on the basis of hardship.
+- Require a court to order a juvenile under the court's jurisdiction under section 2(a)(1) of the juvenile code to pay costs as provided under section 18m. - Allow a court to order a juvenile to pay the minimum state cost as a condition of probation or supervision. - Allow a juvenile who was ordered to pay the minimum state cost and is not in willful default to petition for remission of an unpaid portion on the basis of hardship.